romantomjak/skilled-hammer/README.md

 You will need to setup a [Webhook](https://en.wikipedia.org/wiki/Webhook) that will get triggered every time you push a code change to [GitHub](https://github.com) / [Bitbucket](https://bitbucket.org).

-`Skilled Hammer` will then take care of pulling the latest changes and running any additional commands you have defined.
+`Skilled Hammer` will then assume the privileges of the user that owns the folder and take care of pulling the latest changes and running any additional commands you have defined.
 Usual suspects include:

 - compiling sass
 - applying database migrations
 - copying static files
 - restarting services

+**NB!** If you are running a containerized version of `Skilled Hammer`, make sure the command exists in the Docker container environment.
+See [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) on how to modify it.

 ## How do I add a Webhook?